 The best way to give your dog a kiwi fruit is to cut it in half and remove the seeds before feeding them because this will make it much easier for your pet to eat due to its softer texture.
 This will also prevent your pet from choking on a large piece of fruit.

 2. Monitor Their Behavior

-As with most other food, it’s best to monitor how your dog is doing after they’ve eaten the kiwi fruit because it can cause gastrointestinal discomfort if they eat too much of it.
+As with most other food, it’s best to monitor how your dog is doing after eating the kiwi fruit because it can cause gastrointestinal discomfort if they overeat.
 If you notice that they’re vomiting, have diarrhea, or are having difficulty breathing after eating a kiwi fruit, then it is best to consult a veterinarian as soon as possible.

 3. Wait For The Fruit To Ripen

-While many people would avoid feeding their pets under-ripe kiwi fruits because of their high levels of fiber and tannins, these can actually be beneficial for your dog if they have been fed the right amount.
+While many people would avoid feeding their pets under-ripe kiwi fruits because of their high levels of fiber and tannins, these can be beneficial for your dog if provided the right amount.
 Feeding them over-ripe kiwi fruit that has a lower fiber content but higher sugar levels can cause your dog’s blood sugar to spike, which can lead to health complications in the long term.

 4. Not For Puppies Or Senior Dogs

 Puppies are still developing their digestive system and are not yet equipped with the appropriate enzymes to break down the fiber in kiwi fruit, which can lead to gastrointestinal discomfort.
 Senior dogs are also more vulnerable to these symptoms because their digestive system is already weaker than other dogs due to old age.
 It would be best to avoid feeding puppies and senior dogs over-ripe kiwi fruit because it has higher sugar content.

 5. Using Moderation